 It is highly unlikely that such an application will work.
 If your child has a mother who can look after him and shares parental responsibility with you, the Home Office will see no reason why he should be allowed to live in the UK.

 She will be granted Indefinite Leave to Enter if you are British or have Indefinite Leave to Remain.
-If you have Limited Leave to Remain, she will have leave in line with yours.
+If you have Limited Permission to Remain, she will have leave in line with yours.